-Background to the Collection and Website
+Background to the Collection

 We decided to add background information about the shipping companies represented in the collection as, in many cases, this is not readily available.
 This added many weeks of research effort using extensive Internet searches and visits to the Caird Library at the National Maritime Museum at Greenwich.

 The website was launched in April 2008.
 The latest site rebuild in February 2019 standardisee the layout with other Benjidog sites and made many corrections.
 Over time I am enhancing the data put together by the Allens using internet resources.
 This will take many years to complete.